jrh345/File-Sorter/README.md

+### Disclaimer
+Always back up your files before running the program to avoid accidental data loss.
+It is very likely that your antisoftware will block the exe.
+In this case it may be simpler to run the .py script in the commandline or in an IDE.

 # File-Sorter
 Simple way to organize all the files in any given folder into subfolders based on date created and file type.